 SKY DINERS

-Dan-Air was to revolutionise in-flight dining in 1969 when they became the first airline in the world to introduce a new concept in dining.
+Dan-Air was to revolutionise in-flight dining in 1969 when they became the first airline in the world to introduce a new concept in catering.
 Dan-Air's new 'Sky Diners' came about after management were seeking ways to reduce costs.
 Stainless steel cutlery, crockery and glassware when added together were heavy.
 On a single flight this might not add up to a great deal, but when you are operating a large fleet carrying a million passengers the numbers soon mount up.
 It was estimated in 1980 that by simply adding an orange to every passenger's meal over a year the fuel bill would be thousands of pounds.
-Studies carried out in 1969 suggested that the weight of catering supplies was costing almost £25,000 per year in fuel (£200,000 in 2023 prices) An evaluation of alternative products was carried out and one company came up with a solution - 'Sky Diners' and it became a branded product, exclusive to Dan-Air.
+Studies carried out in 1969 suggested that the weight of catering supplies was costing almost £25,000 per year in fuel (£200,000 in 2023 prices) An evaluation of alternative products was carried out and one company came up with a solution - 'Sky Diners' and it soon became a branded product, exclusive to Dan-Air.
 The meals came with cold food in light-weight cardboard coated with foil and covered in company colours and logo.
 The box had a see through plastic lid.
 The plastic was emblazoned with the company logo and was designed to fit into standard airline ovens and trolleys.
 The box would be pre loaded with a cold starter, sandwiches or salad and dessert (Usually cake and biscuits).
-The foil allowed for hot food cooked in Accompaniments such as butter, salt, pepper and plastic cutlery were also included, wrapped by a napkin packed in cellophane.
+Accompaniments such as butter, salt, pepper and plastic cutlery were also included, wrapped by a napkin packed in cellophane.
 A plastic cup finished the box with creamer and sugar in small sachets inside the cup.
 The meals were novel if not entirely popular with passengers.
 Passengers might have enjoyed the novelty of them, but Dan-Air benefited financially.
 The whole tray was thrown away afterwards.
 Saving time and money by not having to wash the products.

 Soon after, rival airline Britannia started their own version, with the capacity for storing hot food.
 Dan-Air were able to have lightweight resin meal boxes, that could be cooked in the oven on board the aircraft, and then placed inside a compartment of the second incarnation of the Sky Diner Box.
+This modification was minor as the trays already had foil linings.
+The new foil trays would be fully cooked at airport catering facilities before being boarded onto the aircraft.
+The galley would reheat the meal, which could then be handed out after passengers were given the tray complete with all the items listed above.

 SKY DINERS

-The Sky Diner meal concept is shown below on a publicity photograph taken at their lauch.
+The Sky Diner meal concept is shown below on a publicity photograph taken at their launch.
 It didn't take Tour operators long before they embraced the concept and offered it to their clients.
 Scheduled and charter airlines across the World quickly rolled out similar products.

-In the early 1970s Dan-Air had refined their catering and when one looks at the catering manual from the period one can see that the aircraft carried a startling amount of extra food stuff.
+In the early 1970s Dan-Air had refined their catering even further, and when one looks at the catering manual from the period one can see that the aircraft carried a startling amount of extra food stuff.
 Comet aircraft carried between 300 and 400 glasses, and 200 paper cups!
 1971 was to be a favourable year for bitter lemon drinkers with 18 cans carried. along with 24 Coca Colas, with many other canned drinks carried as well.
 There would be 48 Coffee packs and 50 Tea Bags 150 coffee whiteners were backed up with three pints of milk.
 The cabin crew were also responsible for ensuring that the correct number of Brillo Pad (3) fly killer, soap, deodorisers, disinfectant, and sick bags were stowed.

 Crew would also ensure that bonded store goods, for duty free sales were on board and accounted for.
 The bar stock was also checked.
 Depending on the length of the flight and what the availability at the down route destination was.
 So, for example, up to 72 half bottles of whisky would be carried and usually 36 miniatures.
 Other spirits would be carried as well as cigarettes and perfumes, including six bottles of Chanel Number 5.

 Each item would be stowed in a specific locker, making use of all available space.
 Whilst meals would be cooked in ovens, trays would be laid out in a meticulous pattern.
 Ambassador lunch menus would typically consist of two slices of cold beef, Grie & Potato salad and garnish.
 One roll and butter, a sweet, cheese portion, cologne towel and chocolate mint.
 Breakfasts would consist of Grapefruit segments, followed by a slice of Gammon Ham, a slice of cheese with tomato garnish, a hard boiled egg, one roll, one Melba toast, and two butters with one marmalade.
 Once again, a cologne towel and coffee or tea!
 Snacks were carried by way of a tin of assorted biscuits.
+It would appear that religious sensibility was not an option, nor was a vegetarian or vegan diet!

 Those on Comet lunch/dinner flights would have a steak and kidney pie with mixed vegetables and new potatoes with a fruit cocktail in jelly.
-All of these included cheese and biscuits and tea or coffee. inbound passengers would be served Navarin of Lamb, with broad beans and new potatoes followed by apple pie.
+All of these included cheese and biscuits and tea or coffee.
+Inbound passengers would be served Navarin of Lamb, with broad beans and new potatoes followed by apple pie.
 Transatlantic flights would enjoy prawn cocktails and two meals on a typical crossing.

 Dan-Air's Comet Tray Layout